 The Precinct Statements in this Section will set the vision for how each precinct should be developed, redeveloped, or how infill development should occur.
-The table within each Precinct Statements (sub-section) will provide the maximum Floor Space Ratio (FSR) for the area (for all development) (if applicable) a height restriction (for development) (if applicable) and parking ratios for residential development.
-To calculate FSR for a development, refer to Section 3.17.
-Specific development controls for each type of residential
+The table within each Precinct Statements (sub-section) will provide the maximum Floor Space Ratio (FSR) for the area (for all development) (if applicable) a height restriction (for all development) (if applicable) and parking ratios for residential development.
+To calculate FSR for a development, refer to 3.17.
+Specific Section development controls for each residential type of accommodation are provided in Sections 4 - 8.
+Controls for other types of development are provided in Section 10.